Stratio/sparta/doc/src/site/sphinx/configuration.rst

 Swagger is a Spray.io's submodule that it is used to generate automatically documentation about API's endpoints.

-More deep documentation about it, can be found in |swagger|.
+More deep documentation about it, can be found at |swagger|.

 .. |swagger| raw:: html